 A UK-based newcomer, Icedrive takes the bronze on this list.
 It’s a fairly young service, having been established in early 2019, but it’s already one of the best cloud storage services.
 With its 10GB free storage plan and zero-knowledge encryption (only on paid accounts), it makes a great alternative to Google Drive.
-Our Icedrive review goes into all the details, so check it out if you’re interested.
+You can find more additional insights in our Icedrive vs Google Drive write-up.

 Icedrive gives you a separate folder where everything is encrypted client-side, but unlike pCloud’s Crypto folder, it’ doesn’t cost a penny’s included with every paid account.
 Like our top two choices, Icedrive doesn’t offer any collaboration options, but if it’s security and free storage you’re after, you can’t go wrong with Icedrive.